MukitCSTE/UVicSENG360Labs/lab03/index.md

 Now on both machines, start capturing network traffic.
 Open up Firefox on the non-Wireshark machine and visit [https://www.wikipedia.org/](https://www.wikipedia.org/).
 Once the page has loaded, stop capturing network traffic.

 Since you are using a secure connection, take a look at how it is secured.
-Inspect the certificate.
+In Firefox, inspect the certificate.
 Who is verifying Wikipedia?

 ---

 For the next step, you will need the file `mitm-proxy-1.0.tar.gz`.
-You can download it from CourseSpaces or from [https://crypto.stanford.edu/ssl-mitm/](https://crypto.stanford.edu/ssl-mitm/).
+You can download it from our shared folder, CourseSpaces, or from [https://crypto.stanford.edu/ssl-mitm/](https://crypto.stanford.edu/ssl-mitm/).

 Download and extract the file: